AlanKrajina/JS-learn/README.md

 ### Explain what a single page app is and how to make one SEO-friendly.

-The below is taken from the awesome [Grab Front End Guide](https://github.com/grab/front-end-guide), which coincidentally, is written by me!

 Web developers these days refer to the products they build as web apps, rather than websites.
 While there is no strict difference between the two terms, web apps tend to be highly interactive and dynamic, allowing the user to perform actions and receive a response to their action.
 Traditionally, the browser receives HTML from the server and renders it.
 When the user navigates to another URL, a full-page refresh is required and the server sends fresh new HTML to the new page.
 This is called server-side rendering.